Academic Integrity Policy

 The university’s guidelines on academic integrity are based on two principles:

 - Assignments turned in for a course are expected to be original work done by the student specifically for that course.

 - Information gathered from published sources (including Internet sources) and used in class assignments must be properly attributed.
-Resources related to proper citation of information are available on the Current Students page of the university website.
+Resources related to proper citation of information are available on the Academic Integrity Guide page of the university website.